Introduction

 If we want to add uncertainty we can approximate the covariance of the relative risk as follows:

-#Calculate an approximate covariance of the betas this is given by var*intake*intake
+#Calculate covariance of the betas given by variance*intake_i*intake_j

 beta_sd <- (1.12 - 1.07) / (2*qnorm(0.975))